Writing Workflows

 Section titled “Quick Start”-

-Install the Bifrost SDK:
+Install the Bifrost CLI:

-Terminal window pip install bifrost-sdk -
+Terminal window pip install https://your-instance.gobifrost.com/api/cli/downloadVerify the installation:

 Creating Workflows